-Since it was an hour of fun, we decided to have these game nights more often, and it didn’t matter our age, we all enjoyed it a lot, that’s why we also ordered the Glow In The Dark Expansion some weeks later.
+Since it was an hour of fun, we decided to have these game nights more often, and it didn’t matter our age, we all enjoyed it a lot.
+Guess what?
+That’s why we also ordered the Glow In The Dark Expansion some weeks later.

 Prices & Competitors

 Now we already know how the cards look and all that.
-But, we also care about the money.
-Some of us are broke, sadly…
+But, we also care about money.
+We’re all broke…

-Since we love you, here are several shops to get the game (choose the one where you trust the most):
+Since we love you, here are several shops to get the game, so you choose the one you trust the most:

 1. Kids Against Maturity – $29.99